-South Sudan being punished for not paying for western support: Kiir
+Sudan Tribune: Plural news and views on Sudan

-April 23, 2018 (JUBA) - South Sudan president Salva Kiir said his country was being punished by western powers for not paying back for their support during the long civil war against neigbouring Sudan.
+April 23, 2018 (JUBA) - South Sudan president Salva Kiir said his country was being punished by western powers for not paying for their support in the long civil war against neigbouring Sudan.

 - President Salva Kiir addresses the nation at the South Sudan National Parliament in Juba, November 18, 2015.
 (Photo Reuters/Jok Solomon)